Committees

 Physician Human Resources Committee charter PDF Icon

-The OMA Human Resource Committee (OHRC) reviews evidence on existing and emerging physician human resources issues to provide recommendations to the OMA Board and CEO that support decision-making, policy formulation, workforce planning and negotiations.
-OHRC members are the OMA’s representatives on the bilateral Physician Human Resources Working Group (PHRWG), a subcommittee of the Physician Services Committee (PSC), which is the collaborative process for identifying and responding to urgent PHR issues in the province.
-The committee is comprised of four OMA members.
+The OMA Physician Human Resources Committee (OHRC) reviews research and evidence on existing and emerging physician human resources issues to provide recommendations to the OMA Board of Directors and CEO that support decision-making, policy formulation, workforce planning, and negotiations.
+Members of the OHRC are part of the OMA’s representatives on the bilateral Physician Human Resources working group, a subcommittee of the Physician Services Committee, which is the collaborative process for identifying and responding to urgent physician HR issues in the province.

 Key priorities over the coming year include:

-• Continuing to oversee analysis of the gender pay gap in medicine to better understand the underlying factors, and promote further actions towards equity through negotiations or other means
+• Continuing to oversee OMA analyses of the gender pay gap in medicine to better understand the underlying factors, and promote further actions toward equity through negotiations or other means

 Members